Aditya2kk/medium/README.md

 # medium
-medium landing project with css and html
+ I have created medium landing project with the help css and html